GrokkingGrok/Project-Asimov/CONTRIBUTING.md

 However, there are **many** different types of `flow`, since each `flow` does exactly one thing.

-This set of simple, yet exact constraints provides
+This set of simple, yet exact constraints:
-  - Prioritizes simplicity and modularity, with flows handling interactions, and because they're self-dissolving they keep the graph clean and lean
+  - Prioritizes simplicity and modularity, with flows handling interactions and spawning new `flows` to ignite the next interaction, and because they're self-dissolving they keep the graph clean and lean
-  - Encourages scalability
+  - Encourages scalability because memory does not bloat with used `flows`.
-  - Encourages Community input, designing for future AI-driven features (e.g., Giskard) and Monte Carlo runs.
+  - Encourages community input, designing for future features (e.g., Giskard and Daneel).
 Here's how.

 Once the core simulation logic is defined, adding new features largely becomes a matter of designing new flow loop logic.

 See this example flow loop logic below.
 Looking at the handling of *SecureBRLA* `flow` in v0.2.1, you'll see that the creation of the *SecureBRLA* `flow` spawns a flurry of activity that loops between three different `actors`:

 **v0.2.1 *SecureBRLA* Handling**
-  - Created during the ``Robonomics.run_model()``, adding a one-tick *SecureBRLA* request from the `BRLA` to `Conglomocorp`.
+  - Created during the initial call to ``Robonomics.run_model()``, adding a one-tick *SecureBRLA* request from the `BRLA` to `Conglomocorp`.
   - When `Conglomocorp` does not have enough RoboTorq, this *SecureBRLA* creates a *SeedNeeded* request to `Isaac` from `Conglomocorp`.
-  - The *SeedNeeded* request spawns a *SeedXfer* credit flow in the amount of 5*brla_retainer_fee (default=5*100,000) from `Isaac` to `Conglomocorp`.
+  - The *SeedNeeded* request spawns a *SeedXfer* credit flow in the amount of 5 x brla_retainer_fee (default=5 x 100,000) from `Isaac` to `Conglomocorp`.
   - The *SeedXfer* credit spawns a *RetainerXfer* credit from `Conglomocorp` to the `BRLA`.
   - The *RetainerXfer* credit pays the brla_retainer_fee to the `BRLA`.
   - This *SecureBRLA* request is marked as completed when the *RetainerXfer* is disbursed successfully.

 This is why I talk about RoboTorq "infecting" the host economy.
 We'll be using several tools to guide this infection as efficiently as possible.

-## Tools & Dependencies
+## Tech Stack
   - **Polars**:
     - **Description**: A fast DataFrame library for in-memory data processing.
     - **Pros**: Blazing speed for large datasets, perfect for bondholder/enterprise registries.